Hey, good afternoon to you or good morning, depending on your time zone.

 Bill Gertz has a story in the Washington Times today.

-Ergo, the Chinese attempt to purchase UNICAL, which would give them access to all the oil or the vast majority of it that uh that UNICEL pumps out of the Gulf of Mexico.
+China's communist leaders view us as their main enemy, and they're working in Asia and around the world to undermine U.S. alliances, says a former Chinese diplomat, Ergo, the Chinese attempt to purchase Unical, which would give them access to all the oil or the vast majority of it that Unical pumps out of the Gulf of Mexico.

-So, this is something to watch.
+So this is something to watch.

 We'll talk about this more probably tomorrow and in coming days, but it's great to be back with you people.

-I just have to tell you that it's always great to be back here, the EIB Southern Command behind the golden EIB microphone.
+It's always great to be back here, the EIB Southern Command behind the golden EIB microphone.

 And I look forward eagerly to continuing tomorrow.